Choline for Brain Health and Wellness: Benefits and Sources

 • 425 mg/day for adult females

-For maximizing the benefits of choline, you need to be getting more than the minimum.
+To maximize the benefits of choline, you need to be getting more than the minimum.

-There also is a Tolerable Upper Limit (UL) established for choline.
+There is also a Tolerable Upper Limit (UL) established for choline.
 It is recommended that you don't go over this amount with supplements:

 • 3,500 mg/day